nhsalpha/vagrant-lamp-wordpress/README.md

 Password: root

 #### Database import
-If you want to import existing database, file to import can be set in `provision.sh`.
+If you want to import existing database, file to import can be set in `provision.sh` in `wordpress_database_dumped` variable.
 By default, it's `wordpress.sql`

 Technical Details
 -----------------